 - independence of the center wavelength on the direction or alignment of the input beam

-Typical devices e.g. based on gratings can transmit only 50% of the input power or even substantially less, and they suppress light outside the pass band e.g. by 30 dB.
-Their transmission band depends only weakly on the alignment of the input beam.
+Typical devices e.g. based on gratings can transmit only 50% of the input power or even substantially less, and they suppress light outside the pass band e.g. by 30 dB, or sometimes substantially more.
+Their transmission band should depend only weakly on the alignment of the input beam.

 Additional useful features can be: